todun/workshop-temp/Lab-Guide2.md

 4\.
 Be sure to delete the SNS topic (if you created one) and the Lambda function that you created in the Zombie Sensor lab.

 5\.
-Once those resources have been deleted, go to the CloudFormation console and find the Stack that you launched in the beginning of the workshop.
-Select it and click **Delete Stack**.
+Once those resources have been deleted, go to the CloudFormation console and find the Stack that you launched in the beginning of the workshop, select it, and click **Delete Stack**.
 When the stack has been successfully deleted, it should no longer display in the list of stacks.
 If you run into any issues deleting stacks, please notify a workshop instructor or contact [AWS Support](https://console.aws.amazon.com/support/home) for additional assistance.

 * * *